|City/Town: • Tallahassee|

 All the hospital buildings were constructed the same way; the main buildings were all very long and thin, consisting of 5 floors with a few smaller wings branching off from the main building.
 At the time, it was thought that fresh air was the best treatment for TB, so the buildings were riddled with multi-pane windows which could be opened by cranks.
-The back side of each building was a wall of windows, while the front windows were more evenly spaced apart, especially in sections that did not house patients.
+The backside of each building was a wall of windows, while the front windows were more evenly spaced apart, especially in sections that did not house patients.

+The Sunland Center in Tallahassee opened in the former W. T. Edwards Hospital and received its first 18 patients from Sunland Center in Orlando in 1967.
 Within just a year, the hospital started to suffer from a shortage of funds and overcrowding conditions.
-These forces caused a variety of problems to form within the hospital from poor and inadequately prepared food, overcrowding of the cottages, inactivity of the children, unsanitary conditions, inadequacy of dental services, to unacceptable hygienic practices.
+These forces caused a variety of problems to form within the hospital from poor and inadequately prepared food, overcrowding of the cottages, inactivity of the children, unsanitary conditions, the inadequacy of dental services, to unacceptable hygienic practices.

-After a series of investigations, the State Division of Retardation and local staff made promises for reform, but reform never occurred.
-After careful review, the Association of Retarded Citizens(ARC) filled a federal class action lawsuit in 1978, on behalf of the patients for gross neglect and abuse.
-Even though there are a number of theories as to why the hospital shutdown, it is thought that this lawsuit was the catalyst for it’s closure and many other of the Sunland Centers.
+These conditions were not uncommon in the Sunland Centers throughout the state.
+Stories such as children sleeping with rats, patients being fed gruel through feeding tubes, and allegations of various forms of abuse were more than just fiction.
+After a series of investigations, the State Division of Retardation and local staff made promises for reform, but reform never happened.
+After careful review, the Association of Retarded Citizens(ARC) filed a federal class-action lawsuit in 1978, on behalf of the patients for gross neglect and abuse.
+Even though there are a number of theories as to why the hospital shut down, it is thought that this lawsuit was the catalyst for its closure and many of the other Sunland Training Centers.